sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 3: ](Protect your backend microservice)] After authentication works with the App Router, your java backend service is still fully visible in the web and not protected.
-Therefore, we need to protect our java microservices as well so that they accept requests with valid `JWTs` for the current user only.
+Therefore, we need to protect our java microservices as well so that they accept requests with valid JWTs for the current user only.
 In addition, we will setup the microservice in a way that it deals with authorization, i.e., understands the OAuth scopes from the JWT that we have configured previously using the `xs-security.json` file.

-[OPTION BEGIN [Apache]]
+[OPTION BEGIN [TomEE]]

 **The following steps apply to the `TomEE` runtimes.
 For Spring please select the relevant tab at the top of this section.**